nhammond129/ch.py/README.md

 it and I just happened to be the one of the few who tried to pick up the pieces. ~~~~ nullspeaker

 ----
-  neither am i the original author, but merely just the 2nd current maintainer, i just patch up whatever error make by nullspeaker and others people's patch for the ch.py, upgrading it when needed or wanted by other people and fixing it when it's broken. ~~~~ asl97
+  Nor am I the original author, just the 2nd current maintainer, I just patch up any errors made by Nullspeaker and others peoples' patch for ch.py, updating it when needed and fixing it when it's broken. ~~~~ asl97